Violas, virginals and virtuosi

 Upstairs, the strings gallery has precious violins, violas and cellos by world-famous makers, as well as a Renaissance lute, Baroque guitar, double bass, tiny piccolo violin and rare archive material about musicians and makers.
 The first violin (so to speak) is the Stradivari Viotti ex-Bruce, which was made in 1709 and was once played by Marie Antoinette.
 Its most celebrated owner was Giovanni Battista Viotti.
 According to the Art Fund – which helped the academy acquire the instrument – it is considered to be one of the four greatest Stradivari violins in existence.

-A particularly distinctive feature of the museum is the glass-walled studio workshop in each of the upper-floor galleries, where luthiers and technicians can sometimes be observed making repairs and adjustments to instruments in the academy’s collection.
+A distinctive feature of the museum is the glass-walled studio workshop in each of the upper-floor galleries, where luthiers and technicians can sometimes be observed making repairs and adjustments to instruments in the academy’s collection.

 The museum hosts frequent events and activities, including lecture–recitals, seminars and workshops.
 Hour-long guided tours can be booked for groups.
 There’s no café in the museum but on weekdays during term-time visitors can use the restaurant in the academy’s neighbouring main building.